Why Your Security AI Is Still Guessing – And How Retrieval Can Fix It

 Conclusion: Stop Guessing, Start Grounding

-In cybersecurity, the smartest tool isn’t the one that talks the best—it’s the one that knows what it’s talking about.
-Retrieval Augmented Generation is how we close the gap between potential and precision.
+In cybersecurity, the best AI is not the one that sounds intelligent—it’s the one that knows what it’s talking about.